Swiss Education Group: Programs

-Campuses
+Campus

-The school is housed in four buildings on the shores of Lake Geneva in Montreux, Switzerland—Hotel Europe, Leman Residence, Miramonte Hotel, and The Freddie Mercury and provides accommodation and learning facilities.
+The school is housed in 4 buildings on the shores of Lake Geneva in Montreux, Switzerland—Hotel Europe, Leman Residence, Miramonte Hotel, and The Freddie Mercury and provides accommodation and learning facilities.

 Swiss Hotel Management School

 Swiss Hotel Management School (SHMS) specializes in the study of hospitality management.
-It was established in 1992 and is situated across two campuses in Caux and Leysin, Switzerland.
-As of 2025, it is the third ranked school in the world by the QS World University Rankings for Hospitality & Leisure Management.
+It was established in 1992 and is situated across 2 campuses in Caux and Leysin, Switzerland.
+As of 2026, it is the 4th ranked school in the world by the QS World University Rankings for Hospitality & Leisure Management.

 Programs

 The school offers a variety of bachelor’s and master’s degree programs, postgraduate studies, and online degrees covering a range of specialties including: Hospitality Management, Design, Events, Luxury Brands, and Business Analytics.
 Programs are accredited in partnership with the University of Derby (UK).

 Campuses

-SHMS is situated across two campuses in Caux and Leysin, Switzerland.
-Nicknamed the Sleeping Beauty Castle, SHMS's Caux Palace campus is a converted palace luxury hotel situated above Montreux, Switzerland.
-SHMS's Leysin campus is based in two former Belle Epoque hotels in the ski resort town of Leysin, Switzerland.
+SHMS is situated across 2 campuses in Caux and Leysin, Switzerland.
+Nicknamed "the Sleeping Beauty Castle", SHMS's Caux Palace campus is a converted palace luxury hotel situated above Montreux, Switzerland.
+SHMS's Leysin campus is based in 2 former Belle Epoque hotels in the ski resort town of Leysin, Switzerland.